ashky23/slack-bot/README.md

 # slack-bot
-slack-bot which can turn fetch you random advices and some jokes.
+slack-bot which can fetch you random advices and some jokes.